marioToribi0/ice_breaker/README.md

 ## :dart: About ##

 Ice Breaker based on Langchain.
-This project is my version from the presented on the course <a href="https://www.udemy.com/course/langchain/">LangChain- Develop LLM powered applications with LangChain<\a>
+This project is my version from the presented on the course <a href="https://www.udemy.com/course/langchain">LangChain- Develop LLM powered applications with LangChain</a>

 ## :white_check_mark: Requirements ##